 To The Moms of Boys With Long Hair

-Happy Mother’s Day to every mom, but especially the moms who allow their little boys to grow their hair out—and those who “tolerate” long hair on their older boys 😉
+Happy Mother’s Day to every mom, but especially the moms of boys with long hair (and those who “tolerate” long hair on their "older" boys 😉).

-You’ve supported our flow through tangles, bullies and grief from others.
-We’re grateful to you for encouraging us through the awkward stage (even though you secretly wanted us to cut it), tolerating our manes in the family photos and the frequent hair tips.
+You’ve supported our flow through tangles, bullies and grief from strangers.
+We’re grateful for your encouragement through the awkward stage (even though you secretly wanted us to cut it), tolerating our manes in the family photos, and all the frequent hair tips.

-We thought we’d share a few of them here.
-Below are some of the many comments we’ve gotten from moms of boys with long hair.
+Here are just a few of the comments, stories and situations we've heard about from moms of boys with long hair.

 “I’m the proud mom of a newly-minted 6th-grader, who came home on day 2 of school asking to get a haircut because he got teased in science lab for his long hair.”